Take Ichi convoy

-The Take-Ichi sendan (竹一船団) was a Japanese convoy of World War II.
-The convoy left Shanghai on 17 April 1944, carrying two infantry divisions to reinforce Japan's defensive positions in the Philippines and western New Guinea.
+The Take-Ichi sendan (竹一船団) was a Japanese naval convoy of World War II.
+The convoy left occupied Shanghai on 17 April 1944, carrying two infantry divisions to reinforce Japan's defensive positions in the Philippines and western New Guinea.
 United States Navy (USN) submarines attacked the convoy on 26 April and 6 May, sinking four transports and killing more than 4,000 soldiers.
 These losses caused the convoy to be diverted to Halmahera, where the surviving soldiers and their equipment were unloaded.

 The Take Ichi convoy's losses had important strategic results.
 The failure to bring the two divisions to their destination without loss contributed to the Japanese Imperial General Headquarters' decision to move Japan's defensive perimeter back by 600 mi.
-The divisions' combat power was also blunted by their losses, and while they both saw action against United States Army forces, they contributed little to Japan's attempt to defend its empire.
+The divisions' combat power was also blunted by their losses, and while they both saw action against United States Army forces, they contributed little to Japan's war effort.

 Background

 In September 1943, the Imperial Japanese Navy (IJN) and Imperial Japanese Army (IJA) agreed to establish defensive positions along what was termed Japan's "absolute zone of national defense".
 The zone's perimeter reached from the Marianas Islands and Caroline Islands to western New Guinea and the Banda and Flores Seas.
-At this time there were few Army units in the area, and it was decided to move combat units from China and Manchuria to protect the air bases which formed the basis of Japan's defensive plans.
+At this time there were few Army units in the area, and it was decided to move combat units from China and Manchuria to protect the airfields that were the basis of Japan's defensive plans.
 The movement of these troops was delayed by shipping shortages, however.
-Efforts to reinforce the Marianas and Caroline islands were assigned the highest priority, and the units selected for western New Guinea remained in China until April 1944, when ships became available to transport them.
+Efforts to reinforce the Marianas and Caroline islands were assigned the highest priority.
+The units selected for western New Guinea remained in China until April 1944 before ships became available to transport them.

 By early 1944, Allied submarines were sinking large numbers of Japanese ships.
-Their activities were frequently guided by 'Magic' intelligence relating to ship movements which was collected by intercepting and decrypting encoded radio transmissions.
-The IJN routinely broadcast the location and intended route of convoys under its protection, and decrypting these messages allowed Allied naval commanders to alert submarines in the vicinity of convoys.
+Their activities were frequently guided by "Magic" intelligence relating to ship movements which was collected by intercepting and decrypting encoded radio transmissions.
+The IJN routinely broadcast the location and intended route of convoys under its protection and decrypting these messages allowed Allied naval commanders to alert submarines in the vicinity of convoys.
 The submarine commanders were free to plan their interception and attack where conditions were most favorable.

 The IJN's faulty anti-submarine doctrine also contributed to Japan's shipping losses.
 The Navy had placed a low priority on protecting merchant shipping from submarine attack before and during the early years of the war and convoys were not routinely assembled until 1943.
 The Grand Escort Headquarters was formed in late 1943 to coordinate convoys and implement a standard doctrine.
-The Escort-of-Convoy headquarters was also established in April 1944 to provide a pool of senior commanders who were available to command convoys, though none had any experience with convoy operations or anti-submarine warfare.
+The escort-of-convoy headquarters was also established in April 1944 to provide a pool of senior commanders who were available to command convoys, though none had any experience with convoy operations or anti-submarine warfare.